Culture of the Southern United States: Music

 There is a large underground heavy metal scene in the Southern United States.
 Death metal can trace some of its origins to Tampa, Florida.
 Bands such as Deicide, Morbid Angel, Six Feet Under, and Cannibal Corpse, among others, have come out of this scene.
-The South is also where sludge metal was born, and where its pioneering acts, Eyehategod and Crowbar, come from, as well as other notable bands of the style such as Down and Corrosion of Conformity.
-Other well known metal bands from the South include Crossfade, Pantera, Hellyeah, Lamb of God, and Mastodon.
-This has helped coin the term southern metal which is well received by the vast majority in metal circles around the world.
-Other heavy metal and hardcore punk subgenres, including metalcore and post-hardcore, have also become increasingly popular in this region.
+The South is also where sludge metal was born, and where its acts, Eyehategod and Crowbar come from, as well as other bands of the style such as Down and Corrosion of Conformity.
+Other known metal bands from the South include Crossfade, Pantera, Hellyeah, Lamb of God, and Mastodon.
+This has helped coin the term Southern metal.
+Other heavy metal and hardcore punk subgenres, including metalcore and post-hardcore, have also become popular in this region.